sbabic/swupdate/doc/source/progress.rst

         - cur_percent is the percentage of work done inside the current handler.
 This is useful when updating a slow interface, such as a slow flash, and signals which is the percentage of image already copied into the destination.
-        - cur_image is the name of the image in sw-description that is currently beeing installed.
+        - cur_image is the name of the image in sw-description that is currently being installed.
         - hnd_name reports the name of the running handler.

 *progress_client* is an example of interface, printing the status on the console and driving